-- The SurfControl Threat Database includes 55 URL categories. - ◆ The Websense Master Database defines more than 90 categories.
-Websense Web Security includes several security-related URL categories that are not included by default with Websense Web Filter.
+- The SurfControl Threat Database includes 55 URL categories. - The Websense Master Database defines more than 90 categories.

+Websense Web Security includes several security-related URL categories.

 The granularity of Websense Master Database categories gives you more control over filtering.
 It also means that you have more choices to make when you set up a policy.